neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 style-guide requires an equally strong reason for going against it.

-In this article I will go through the recommendations that I think are contentious and discuss the pros and cons for each one.
-I also want to put forth some addenda when using `redux-saga`.
+In this article I will go through the recommendations that I think are contentious and I want to put forth some recommendations when using `redux-saga`.

 ## Critique